 We’ve ditched most cereals in our house, don’t eat bread on a daily basis (I have yet to expand my low carb baking skills) and include healthy fats and proteins in every meal.

 The following make a regular appearance on our breakfast table:

 Eggs in all variations.
 We eat them soft-boiled, fried, scrambled or poached.
 Scrambled eggs with ham, cheese or wilted spinach take minutes to make and will keep you satisfied until lunch.
 On weekends I might make chorizo egg muffins or Vietnamese scrambled eggs.

 Dinner leftovers.
 Who says you can’t eat veggies, meat or fish for breakfast?
 The Japanese have been doing it since the dawn of time, and their health record looks a whole lot better than ours.

 Homemade granola.
 I make a big batch of this peanut butter granola on weekends that never keeps long enough.
 Or just mix nuts, coconut flakes and seeds such as pumpkin, sunflower and flax and eat with plain yoghurt and some fruit.

 Pancakes.
 Yes, pancakes.
 I love these almond and cream cheese pancakes.
 They are made with almond flour instead of wheat flour, which makes them low in carbohydrates.
 They are nutrient-dense and filling and were a hit with the kids.
 I made them the day before and just popped them in the toaster in the morning.

 Coconut flour porridge.
 This might sound a bit weird, but bear with me.
-You gently cook 2 tbsp coconut flour and 1 tbsp flaxseed with milk or unsweetened almond milk.
+You gently cook 2 tablespoon coconut flour and 1 tablespoon flaxseed with milk or unsweetened almond milk.
 If you like, stir in some butter or cream.
-My blogging friend Low Carb Maven adds a raw egg in hers – it increases the protein content and makes the porridge taste incredibly creamy.
+My blogging friend Low Carb Maven adds a raw egg in hers - it increases the protein content and makes the porridge taste incredibly creamy.
 Top with cinnamon and/or berries.